 According to a European Union-funded research project by David Mansfield opium farmers now rely on at least 67,000 solar powered water reservoirs.
 He has studied illegal economies and rural livelihoods in Afghanistan for the last two decades.

-“It’s too bad for Afghans because poppy is the wealth of the Afghan people,” Shah Agha, 35, a poppy farmer from the Zari District of Kandahar, told the told the NY Times.
+“It’s too bad for Afghans because poppy is the wealth of the Afghan people,” Shah Agha, 35, a poppy farmer from the Zari District of Kandahar, told the NY Times in a recent article.

 “I think they banned it for their own benefit because most of the smugglers and Taliban commanders have tons of opium, and they might want to increase the prices,” Mr. Agha added.